 Last week my husband and I celebrated our first wedding anniversary.
 It’s crazy to think that a whole year has passed since our big day.
 Had things been normal in the world we probably would have made some plans to go away.
 Maybe for our holiday in the sun or a special city break to somewhere like Paris.
 Even if we’d been at home this weekend a special dinner out to a French restaurant local to us would definitely have been on the cards.
+Instead we stayed in the house.
 I thought I would share some ideas on celebrating an anniversary at home, in case you are looking for some inspiration for your own celebration.

 Swap sentimental gifts

 I really wanted the gift I gave to Mike to be sentimental, but it also had to be easy to source as the shops were a no go.
 Traditionally the gift given on the first wedding anniversary is paper.
 Why?
 I honestly have no idea.
 I did some reading on the subject, which I spoke about in this post, but there doesn’t seem to be one clear reason.